DanielFGray/reactblog/content/posts/why-react.md

 </div>
 ```

 If you're familiar with JavaScript, the first chunk shouldn't be too hard to grok.
-The second part is HTML, except Vue has introduced a custom attribute, `v-for`, into the mix, which lets you perform a loop with some crazy Vue magic.
+The second part is HTML, except Vue has introduced the attribute `v-for` into the mix, which lets you perform a loop with some crazy Vue magic.

 This is how I would do the same thing done in React: